appacitive/builder-docs/server/javascript/samples/employee-directory/index.md

 ### Creating Todo List App from Scratch

-Follow this guide to get hands on with the todo App.
+Follow this guide to get hands on with this App.

 ### 1. Modeling app backend on Appacitive